 (iii) Logs relating to any claim or complaint of which the station licensee has notice must be retained until the claim or complaint has been satisfied or barred by statute limiting the time for filing suits upon such claims.

+(iv) Applicable radiotelephone log entries record of inspections shall be retained until a subsequent inspection has been completed.